Our 2023 Guide to the Twelve Apostles

 If you ask us, the Twelve Apostles is an attraction that you should absolutely have on your Australian bucket list.
 It’s well worth the hype.

 Dave and I live in Melbourne, so have taken countless visits out to the Twelve Apostles.
-Specifically, we first visited in 2009, then most recently in April 2023 — and we’ve checked out these structures half a dozen times in between.
+Specifically, we first visited in 2009, then most recently in November 2023 — and we’ve checked out these structures over a dozen times in between.

 What can we say?
 We can’t get enough of these iconic coastal rock formations.